GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
-Therefore testing is usually the most mis-scheduled part of programming.
+> ### Simplicity is hard to build, easy to use, and hard to charge for.
+Complexity is easy to build, hard to use, and easy to charge for.
 >
-> ~ *Fred Brooks*
+> ~ *Chris Sacca*

 ---
 ## 🏎 Quick Facts